RotondwaM95/alx-zero_day/README.md

-i am a developer now
+i am a developer now.